Teriks/pake/docs/source/subprocess.rst

 See: :py:exc:`pake.process.TimeoutExpired` and :py:exc:`pake.process.CalledProcessException`.

-Which are analogs for :py:exc:`subprocess.TimeoutExpired` and :py:exc:`subprocess.CalledProcessError`.
+Which are analogs for :py:exc:`subprocess.TimeoutExpired` and :py:exc:`subprocess.CalledProcessException`.